NanoCommons/workshops/2020-04-28/SpreadsheetAnnotation2.md

 down your answers: they are basically part of your labnotebooks.
 Some questions may not (yet) have an answer.
 These questions can be asked.

+At the ends of this session, we will have plenary step where we will go through the question with

 ## Step 1: what are the key concepts in your data?

  * with what physicochemical properties are your nanomaterials described?